Florentine Diamond

+The Florentine Diamond is a large diamond, known for its long association with European royalty.
+A possession of the House of Habsburg-Lorraine since 1737, it was widely thought to have been lost in the aftermath of the fall of the Austro-Hungarian Empire in 1918, but was revealed in November 2025 to have remained with the family in secret.

-The Florentine Diamond is a lost diamond of Indian origin.
-It is light yellow in colour with very slight green overtones.
+Reportedly of Indian origin, the Florentine Diamond is light yellow in colour with very slight green overtones.
 It is cut in the form of an irregular (although very intricate) nine-sided 126-facet double rose cut, with a weight of 137.27 carats (27.454 g).
 The stone is also known as the Tuscan, the Tuscany Diamond, the Grand Duke of Tuscany, the Austrian Diamond, Austrian Yellow Diamond, and the Dufner Diamond.

 History

+Origins and Habsburg acquisition

 The stone's origins are disputed.
-Reportedly, it has been cut by Lodewyk van Bercken for Charles the Bold, Duke of Burgundy.
-Charles is said to have been wearing it when he fell in the Battle of Morat on 22 June 1476.
-A peasant or foot soldier found it on the Duke's person and sold it for 2 francs, thinking it was glass.
-The new owner Bartholomew May, a citizen of Bern, sold it to the Genoese, who sold it in turn to Ludovico Sforza.
-By way of the Fuggers it came into the Medici treasury at Florence.
+By one account, it was cut by Lodewyk van Bercken for Charles the Bold, Duke of Burgundy.
+Charles is said to have been wearing it when he fell in the Battle of Nancy on 5 January 1477.
+A peasant or foot soldier found the diamond on the Duke's person and sold it for 2 francs, thinking it was glass.
+The new owner Bartholomew May, a citizen of Bern, sold it to the Genoese, who in turn sold it to Ludovico Sforza.
+By way of the Fuggers, it came into the Medici treasury at Florence.
 Pope Julius II is also named as one of its owners.

-Another version of the stone's early history is that the rough stone was acquired in the late 16th century from the King of Vijayanagar in southern India by the Portuguese Governor of Goa, Ludovico Castro, Count of Montesanto.
+Another version of the stone's early history claims that the rough stone was acquired in the late 16th century from the King of Vijayanagar in southern India by the Portuguese Governor of Goa, D. Luis de Castro, Count of Monsanto.
 The crystal was deposited with the Jesuits in Rome until, after lengthy negotiations, Ferdinando I de' Medici, Grand Duke of Tuscany succeeded in buying it from the Castro-Noronha family for 35,000 Portuguese scudi crocati.

-Duke Ferdinand's son, Cosimo II, finally entrusted his father's purchase to a cutter, Pompeo Studentoli, a Venetian working in Florence.
+Duke Ferdinand's son, Cosimo II, finally entrusted his father's purchase to Pompeo Studentoli, a Venetian cutter working in Florence.
 The finished gem was delivered on 10 October 1615.
 An inventory drawn up on Cosimo's death confirms the acquisition of the rough diamond by Ferdinand and describes the gem as 'faceted on both sides and encircled by a diamond encrusted band'.
 It is also known as Dufner Diamond.